Container shipping Hamburg to Shenzhen

 - Cost-effective for freight forwarders with smaller shipment volumes.

-- Available at: e.g. POL, Yang Ming, Wan Hai, Evergreen, HMM.
+- Available at: e.g. ZIM, Yang Ming, Wan Hai, Evergreen, HMM.

-- Bulk Containers: used in for transporting bulk cargo like as grain, feedstuffs, spices.
+- Bulk Containers: used to ship a broad range of dry cargo like as grain, feedstuffs, spices.

 - Flat Rack Containers: the walls allows for the loading of cargo from the top and/or sides.

-- Refrigerated Containers: reefers are used for goods which need to be transported at a constant temperature.
+- Refrigerated Containers: reefers are used for goods that need to be temperature controlled.

-- Ventilated Containers: specially for cargoes which have to be ventilated in transit.
+- Ventilated Containers: for cargoes that require ventilation in transit.

-Important types of ocean cargo: what kind of stuff are you going to ship?
+Important types of ocean cargo: which items do you want to transport by sea?

 - Removals (Household Goods): your household effects are shipped in a fast and secure manner.

-- Liquid Bulk: e.g. kerosene, biofuels, gasoline, diesel, chemicals, petroleum.
+- Liquid Bulk: e.g. kerosene, biofuels, gasoline, petroleum, hydrogen, chemicals.

-- Dry Bulk: iron ore, grain, coal and plates, sand, sugar, lumber.
+- Dry Bulk: grain, iron ore, grain and lumber, rods, salt, coils.

-- Retail & other: cargo like electronic goods, medical/pharmacy, art and antiques, sports equipment, toys + food, drinks, machines, furniture, fashion.
+- Retail & other: products like art and antiques, toys, electronic goods, sports equipment, medical/pharmacy & machines, food, shoes, drinks, furniture.

-Shipping rates from Rotterdam (Netherlands) to Shenzhen (China) are relatively cheap.
-The total price tag is determined by important aspects like the size of the container, shipping route and pickup charges and Do not hesitate to contact us for additional information, transit time and current rates.
+Shipping rates from Hamburg (Germany) to Shenzhen (China) are relatively cheap.
+The actual costs are determined by various components as cargo type, the total distance to the delivery destination and pickup charges and Request a quote without obligation for additional information, transit time and current rates.

-Incoterms describe the roles of the buyer and the seller in an international trade agreement.
-The two most popular Incoterms rules in maritime shipping are CIF and FOB.
-CIF (Cost, Insurance and Freight) means the selling party covers the transportation to the port of destination.
-Free on Board (FOB) means the seller must arrange all processes concerning the freight until all cargo is on the ship.
-There are additionally more Incoterms 2000 like Ex Works (EXW), Delivered Duty Paid (DDP), Carriage Paid To (CPT), Free Alongside Ship (FAS) + Cost and Freight (CFR), Delivered At Place (DAP), Carriage and Insurance Paid To (CIP).
+Incoterms are a set of standardized terms of delivery terms used international trade.
+The most commonly used Incoterms are FOB and CIF.
+CIF (Cost, Insurance and Freight) means the exporting party pays for the cost and freight of bringing the goods to the port of destination.
+The meaning of Free on Board (FOB) is the seller has the responsibility for the goods until they are loaded on a shipping vessel.
+Other popular Incoterms 2000 are: Delivered Duty Paid (DDP), Carriage Paid To (CPT), Free Carrier (FCA), Ex Works (EXW) + Cost and Freight (CFR), Delivered At Place (DAP), Carriage and Insurance Paid To (CIP).